-Saint Brigid of Kildare or St Brigid of Ireland was born on 453 AD and died aged 70.
-Her feast day is celebrated on Febuary 1, the first day of spring coinciding with the pagan festival of Imbolg.
+St Brigid of Ireland, also known as St Brigid of Kildare, was born on 453 AD and died aged 70.
+St Brigid’s feast day is celebrated on Febuary 1, the first day of spring coinciding with the pagan festival of Imbolc.

 In Christian teachings Brigid was an Irish nun, abbess, and founder of several convents, who is venerated as a saint.

 History of St Brigid

 Much of the information about St Brigid has changed over the years and speculations about who she actualy was.
 St Brigid shares the same name and feast day as the Celtic goddess Brigid.

 It is believed St Brigid was born at Faughart, near Dundalk in County Louth, Ireland.
 Brigid’s father, Dubhthach, was a pagan chieftain of Leinster, and Brocca.
 He was also a Christian Pict who had been baptized by Saint Patrick.
 Some believe that Brigid’s mother was originally from Lusitania, and was kidnapped by Irish pirates and brought to Ireland to work as a slave.
 This was also similar to the story of Saint Patrick.

 Brigid’s father was a practicing Pagan, he reportedly named his daughter after one of the Pagan Goddesses.
 This goddess was the goddess of fire, her manifestations were song, craftsmanship, and poetry.
 Irish people considered this as the flame of knowledge.

 It is unknown whether Brigid was raised as a Christian or if she converted in 468AD as some accounts say.
 However, she was inspired by the preaching of Saint Patrick at very young age.
 Although her father disapproved, Brigid was determined to live religious life.